AmeliaG23/MyDrive/README.md

 yarn test
 ```

-### This will:

-- Run all test files inside the **tests** folder.
-- Display pass/fail results in the console.
-- Test Coverage

 To generate a coverage report, run:

 ```bash
 npm test -- --coverage
 ```

-This will output a coverage summary in the console and a detailed report inside the coverage/ folder (including an interactive HTML version you can open in a browser).
+This will output a summary in the console.

 **Author:** Amelia Goldsby